The open-source protocol for creating interactive, data-driven blocks

 This document is a working draft

 This specification is currently in progress.
 We’re drafting it in public to gather feedback and improve the final document.
 If you have any suggestions or improvements you would like to add, or questions you would like to ask, feel free to submit a PR or open a discussion on our GitHub repo.

-This document specifies a protocol for defining web ‘blocks’ – discrete components displayed on a web page or other application – and how they communicate with any application embedding them.
+The Block Protocol specifies how developers can define web "blocks" – discrete components displayed on a web page or other application – and how such blocks communicate with any application embedding them.

 It defines how structured data is passed between blocks and embedding applications, enabling any protocol-compliant application to use any protocol-compliant block to make structured data viewable and editable by users.